js3692/tus-node-server-js/README.md

       // The response must be ended if
       // using a custom error handler.
+      // If a custom error handler is not
-      // Otherwise, tus-node-server will
+      // defined for a handler, tus-node-server
-      // end the response and take care
+      // will end the response and take care
-      // of the status codes consistent
+      // of the status codes consistent with
-      // with the protocol.
+      // the protocol.
       res.sendStatus(statusCode);
     }
   });